Happy Chinese New Year everyone!

 Yes, it’s the mark of the lunar new year, but here are some other details to brush up on!

 In China, Chinese New Year is known as chūnjié (春节), or Spring Festival.
 While it’s the coldest time of the year, it marks the turn-around in seasons, when people begin to look forward to spring (and in the old days, new planting).
 It symbolizes new beginnings and fresh starts.

-2021 is the year of the Ox that falls on Feb 12.
-2021 and while everyone is greeting each other, you can check our Chinese zodiac page to find your own animal sign!
+To see the dates for the complete 12 year cycle of Chinese Zodiacs animals, see our post on When is Chinese New Year?
+While everyone is greeting each other, you can check our Chinese zodiac page to find your own animal sign!

 While we often say Chinese New Year, the holiday is referred to as Lunar New Year globally with Asian countries like Korea, Thailand, and Vietnam celebrating based on the traditional lunar calendar.

 That said, there is no set date on the Gregorian calendar, and the holiday begins on a different day each year, but always in January or February.

 When I was growing up, the most common greeting by far was, “gong hei fat choy,” the Cantonese pronunciation of 恭喜发财 (gōngxǐ fācái in Mandarin), and it’s likely that many people, Chinese or otherwise, have heard this phrase at one point.
 The greeting means something along the lines of “wishing you prosperity and good fortune.”

 This greeting is more common in Hong Kong and wherever the Cantonese dialect is commonly spoken.
 Back in the 60s and 70s, most of the Chinese immigrants in the U.S. and abroad were Cantonese speakers.
 Just about every Chinese immigrant back then moved to America looking for a better life, to prosper and get rich!